szczurek-lab/jointformer/README.md

 ### Hyperparameters

-All hyperparameters used for tasks, models, trainers and loggers are stored in `configs/`.
+All hyperparameters, defining tasks, models, trainers and loggers, are stored in `configs/`.

+Show running experiment where you have your own data SMILES and properties optionally, maybe actual as a .npy file :)
+Instead of GuacaMol.

 ### Vocabularies